metabase/metabase/docs/questions/query-builder/expressions-list.md

 Syntax: `datetimeSubtract(column, amount, unit)`.

-- column: the column with your date or timestamp values.
-- amount: The number of units to be subtracted.
-- units: "year", "quarter", "month", "day", "hour", "second", or "millisecond".

 Example: `datetimeSubtract("2021-03-25", 1, "month")` would return the value `2021-02-25`, displayed as `February 25, 2021`.

 Related: [between](#between), [datetimeAdd](#datetimeadd).